+In large part, this can be attributed to social media and the desire to share photogenic food photos.
 Walt Disney World’s motivation for adding these snacks to Magic Kingdom menus may seem immaterial–a good snack is a good snack–but in too many cases we’ve found that the result is products less concerned with taste and more so with how cute, cool, or weird they look in photos.
-I don’t really know how else you explain something like the Ice Cream Churro Sandwich or Mermaid Doughnut, which are “awesome in theory or photos” things where taste comes second (or not at all).

 Our luck with Cheshire Cafe over the years has been very spotty.
-A few years ago, they had “gourmet” cake cups, or deconstructed cupcakes.
+Several years ago, they had “gourmet” cake cups, or deconstructed cupcakes.
 The problem was that these tasted like they had been ‘deconstructed’ because they were stale.

 The last couple of years, we’ve had much better luck, and the Cheshire Cat Tail becoming a tried and true Magic Kingdom snack option.
 This is basically a Danish Chocolate Twist with icing to up the photogenic ante and make it resemble Cheshire Cat.